-Genworth's executive compensation system regarding its senior officers, such as Genworth's CEO Thomas E. McInerney, appears to me to be deeply flawed.
+Genworth's executive compensation system regarding its senior officers, such as Genworth's CEO Thomas E. McInerney, appears to be deeply flawed.
 To take just one obvious data point, consider that Genworth's CEO James McInerney has been awarded \$70 million in total compensation by our Board since he took office on January 1, 2013 through December 31, 2021 (including \$30 million in total cash compensation), while during that period shareholders have suffered a total loss of 50% on their investment in Genworth stock (including receiving zero dividends).
-All during a raging bull market, with the S&P 500 up over 210% (plus dividends)!
+All during a raging bull market, with the S&P 500 up 220% plus dividends!